 - Handling paperwork and communications: Disability claims require a lot of paperwork and communication with insurance companies.
 Your attorney can handle all of that for you effectively and efficiently.

-Contact Abell and Capitan Law for a Free and Confidential Consultation Today!
+Contact Capitan Law for a Free and Confidential Consultation Today!

 To discuss your legal options, contact us today for a confidential case evaluation at (267) 419-7888 or online.